NiryoRobotics/roscon-2025/src/get_started.md

 - Always thinks about performance and efficiency, overthinking is the best quality to be a good engineer in his opinion.

 He will be in charge of the Quality Check line integration, as he has strong background in computer vision.

+Gameplay : Hans-Günther implemented a deep solution that is over-engineered for the task, leading to a unefficient solution with a complex architecture.
+The feedback will be performed by a university professor that does not have engough time to provide a guided feedback leading to a perfect solution.
+This character is perfect for persons who want to learn how to design and lead a complex integration project, based on ROS2 and that uses principles of good Python programming, such as encapsulation, multi-threading...
+It also talks about AI integration in an industrial context.

 For the following parts of the workshop, we will devide your team in two groups : Those who will read and follow the work of Paul-Louis, and the others who will read and follow the work of Hans-Günther.